christophersutton/platica/_docs/product/concept-summary.md

 ### Conversations
 Conversations happen in several core formats.

-**Channels** represent ambient knowledge streams, organized around teams or projects.
+**Hubs** represent ambient knowledge streams, organized around teams or projects.
 These spaces are public and provide organizational awareness, showing ongoing team and project activities.
 Messages expire after a set amount of time, while AI automatically transforms the ephemeral into concrete and persistant knowledge.
-Anyone can enter any channel to read and post messages, but only members of a channel have access to minutes, bulletins, and secretaries.
+Anyone can enter any hub to read and post messages, but only members of a hub have access to minutes, bulletins, and secretaries.

 **Rooms** are focused, time-boxed collaborative environments for multiple people.
 They are transparent in existence - visible to the entire organization - but private in content.
 They seamlessly integrate text, voice, and video communication, and provide secretaries for creating deliverables and performing adminstitrative tasks.